matrix-org/matrix-spec-proposals/proposals/2758-textual-id-grammar.md

  * Avoiding non-ascii characters sidesteps any issues with homoglyphs or altenative encodings of the same characters.
- * Avoiding upper-case character sidesteps any concerns over case-sensistivity.
+ * Avoiding upper-case character sidesteps any concerns over case-sensitivity.